exoplatform/exoplatform.github.io/docs/administration/security.md

 In order to enable HTTPS, you can either:

 - `Use a reverse proxy`, such as Apache HTTPd or Nginx, to set up an HTTPS virtual host that runs in front of eXo Platform.
+This is the recommended way.
 Or:
 - `Run eXo Platform itself over HTTPS`